artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

-The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the import.
+The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the task.

-In general and as in the user interface, if a parent description is updated, it will also update the publication status of its children.
+In general and as in the user interface, if a :term:`parent <parent record>` description is updated, it will also update the publication status of its children.
 In some rare cases however, there may be legacy records in the system with a publication status of NULL.
 The command-line option ``--force``, or ``-f`` for short, will force the update of the target information object and all of its :term:`children <child record>`, including legacy records that might have a publication status of NULL.
 We recommend using this option any time you want a publication status update to affect children as well.

 The ``--ignore-descendents``, or ``-i``, option can be used to leave the publication status of all :term:`children <child record>` unchanged.
 This is